The Best Frameworks Come from Product Engineers

 The Ideal Flow

-The framework ships in a real feature.
-It gets used by the team that built it, and maybe one or two adjacent teams.
+Then it ships in a real feature.
+The team that built it uses it, maybe one or two adjacent teams too.
 Rough edges get filed down.
 The API evolves based on real usage, not hypothetical requirements.
+Once it's proven, with real users and real production traffic, the platform team takes ownership: they generalize it for cross-team use, write documentation and migration guides, build adoption tooling, and maintain it long-term so the product team can move on.

 This is the flow that produced the declarative component systems I wrote about in Building Declarative Systems to Scale Product Engineering.
 A product team felt the pain of building complex UI with imperative UIKit.
 They built a declarative abstraction to solve it.
 It worked.
 Platform engineering adopted it and scaled it across the organization.